Reborn in the USA: Inside a citizenship ceremony

 Like any group presentation, the naturalization ceremony relied on PowerPoint.
 For such a climactic moment in their lives, it was surprisingly mundane.
 Archival photographs of immigrants coming to the United States, pictures showcasing the country's natural beauty, and quotes from recent citizens flashed across the screen before them.

-The new citizens stood to sing the national anthem, and then James Fobert, Supervisory Immigration Services Officer, said a few words.
+The new citizens stood to sing the national anthem, and then James Fobert, supervisory Immigration Services officer, said a few words.

 He mentioned "e pluribus unum," the unofficial US motto that's printed on currency.
-The phrase is Latin for "out of many, one" -- not unlike how the United States is populated by people from many countries, working together as one, Fobert said.
+The phrase is Latin for "out of many, one" -- similar to the population of the United States, which includes people from many countries, working together as one, Fobert said.

 "You represent and reflect the unofficial motto," he told the crowd.

 For Leidiane Loureiro, becoming a citizen is "the biggest victory of my life," she said.
-She said she arrived as a student from Brazil about 12 years ago, and started out scrubbing bathrooms at a deli, knowing little English.
+She arrived as a student from Brazil about 12 years ago, she said, and started out scrubbing bathrooms at a deli, knowing little English.

 She has since married an American citizen and found a steady job at Bank of America.
 She's been talking about becoming a citizen for a while now.
 "I don't plan to go back," she said.
 "I already feel like a part of the country."